alaedine07/Ca-Baigne/README.md

 ### Deployment Tools 🛠️:

-`github actions`: for our **CI/CD** pipeline we decided to go with github actions to automate the build, test and deployment process by writing workflows with `yaml` syntax in a `.github` folder inside the repo.
+`github actions`: For our **CI/CD** pipeline we decided to go with github actions to automate the build, test and deployment process by writing workflows with `yaml` syntax in a `.github` folder inside the repo.

 find backend tests workflow here [workflows](.github/workflows/integrate_backend.yml) find deployment workflow here [workflows](.github/workflows/deployment-stage.yml)